aturner-epcc/green-software-hpc/episodes/energy-efficiency.md

 Utilisation measures how much of a computer's resources are used, usually given as a percentage.
 A fully utilised computer running at its maximum capacity has a high percentage, while an idle computer with no utilisation has a lower percentage.

-The relationship between power and utilization is not proportional.
-Mathematically speaking, proportionality between two variables means their ratios are equivalent.
-For example, at 0% utilisation, a computer may draw 100 W; at 50%, it draws 180 W; and at 100%, it draws 200 W. The relationship between power consumption and utiliation is not linear and does not cross the origin.
+The relationship between power and utilisation is not linearly proportional.
+Mathematically speaking, linear proportionality between two variables means their ratios are equivalent.
+As an example of the nonlinear realtionship between utilisation and power draw, at 0% utilisation, a computer may draw 100 W; at 50%, it draws 180 W; and at 100%, it draws 200 W. The relationship between power consumption and utiliation is not linear and does not cross the origin.

 ![Schematic graph showing relationship between power draw and utilisation of computer infrastructure](./fig/06_energy_proportionality_updated.png "Schematic graph showing relationship between power draw and utilisation of computer infrastructure")

 Because of this, the more we utilise a computer, the more efficient it becomes at converting electricity to practical computing operations.
 One way to improve hardware efficiency is to run the workload on as few servers as possible, with the servers running at the highest utilisation rate, maximising energy efficiency.

 However, the story for HPC use is actually less straightforward than this description.
 The energy proportionality argument holds when the performance of an application is *compute bound* - that is, when the output from the application you are running is strongly correlated with the performance of the processors (actually, for HPC, it is typically the performance of the floating point units in the processors).
 The performance of many HPC applications is actually *memory-bound* so the performance is dependent on the performance of data moving from memory to be processed.
 In these cases, once you are above a certain performance threshold for the floating point units any additional power draw does not lead to increased utilisation (i.e. useful performance for the application); the more you you utilise the processor, the more power you draw but you do not get any additional useful performance so this is just wasted electricity, reducing the energy efficiency of your use.
-It becomes even more complex as you run parallel applications (as typically happens on HPC resources) as the change in parallel distribution can change the balance between compute bound and memory bound performance for your application.
+It becomes even more complex as you run parallel applications (as typically happens on HPC resources) as the change in parallel distribution can change the balance between compute bound and memory bound performance for your application; meaning that you may need to choose different strategies to maximise energy efficiency at different parallelisations even for the same problem and software.

 :::::::::::::::::::::::::::::::::::::::: callout